DaleOrders/AWS-Study-Notes/README.md

 #### 1.3.2.2.
 IAM FACTS

 - 5,000 IAM users per account
-- IAM user can be a member of 10 groups
+- IAM user can be a member of 10 groups maximum

 ### 1.3.3.
 IAM Groups